 1. Structural Problems

-If there is a problem with the foundation or load-bearing walls in your new home, structural repairs involving health and safety issues could derail your home loan by making the property ineligible for financing, or could wind up costing thousands of dollars.
-But structural problems aren’t just expensive to fix, they could also be considered unsafe — which is why they should be at the top of any list of things to check when buying a home.
+If there is a problem with the foundation or load-bearing walls in the new home that raises a potential health and safety issue, structural repairs could derail your home loan by making the property ineligible for financing, or could wind up costing thousands of dollars.
+Structural problems aren’t just expensive to fix, they could also be considered unsafe — which is why they should be at the top of any list of things to check when buying a home.

 Look for major cracks in the foundation, problems with doors closing, door frames not being perfectly rectangular, or walls or floors that seem to sag.
 You’ll want to spend the money for a professional home inspection.
 If the inspection reveals there is a larger issue, a structural engineer’s report may be able to provide additional insight.